 When you hear that you will be sedated for your medical imaging exam, what do you think of?
 Do you imagine those hilarious videos of people after they have their wisdom teeth removed?
-Do you think of heavy anesthesia putting completely to sleep as the nurses and doctors take care of your exam?
+Do you think of heavy anesthesia putting you completely to sleep as the nurses and doctors take care of your exam?
 In reality, sedation and medical imaging can be paired in many ways.

 How Do Sedation and Medical Imaging Work Together?